SwiftUI offers several mechanisms to pass data between views.

 }

-For now, I used a simple constant property in the DetailView to store the contact information.
+For now, I used a simple constant property to store the .default contact.
 Later, this information will come from a different source of truth.

 Creating and updating state

-The simplest type of source of truth is a local mutable value where a single piece of information resides.
-You create such a source of truth with the @State property wrapper.
+The simplest type of source of truth is a local mutable value to control the state of the user interface.

 var body: some View {